 Overall, Sevara is a beautiful and meaningful name that reflects the rich cultural heritage of Uzbekistan.
 Its associations with purity, beauty, and spirituality make it a popular choice for parents looking for a name that honors their cultural roots and expresses their hopes and dreams for their child's future.

-The name Milana is of Uzbek origin and has a beautiful meaning.
-In Uzbek, "Milana" is derived from the Latin name "Milan," which means "gracious" or "dear."
-The name is often given to baby girls as a symbol of beauty and elegance.
+The name Zarina is of Uzbek origin and has a beautiful meaning.
+In Uzbek, "Zarina" means "golden" or "made of gold."
+The name is often given to baby girls as a symbol of beauty and value.